azhurb/RoboND-Kinematics-Project/writeup_template.md

 ![alt text][image3]

 4. Found Theta 3 using Law of cosine.
-The solution was found on Slack channel.
+The solution was found in the discussion on Slack channel.

 ![alt text][image5]